1.2 What is Currently Out There

 Methods: competitive analysis

-Airbnb has a clear and objective user interface.
-The user has to add a lot of information in order to offer his property for another user, but the process is not daunting.
-The Airbnb solution to the forms it’s to break down in several steps and use friendly wording.
-The user knows why he is adding the information: to increase the chances of making successful deals.
-When adding information the user feels like talking to a friend.
-The font size is big, probably because many users are old and might struggle to read on the phone.
+‘Airbnb’ has a clear and objective user interface.
+The user has to add a lot of information in order to offer his property up to another user, but the process is not daunting.
+The forms are distributed in several steps with friendly descriptions.

 Determine how people approach their search for properties and what the current pain points are.

 User interviews helped us to understand how people approach searching for a property and how they plan a local visit, moving and holidays.
 We learned that, in general, people know where they would like to visit and the type of people they would like to share a property with.

 “I would like to live with people with similar beliefs and way of life.
 I would not like to live in a party house”

 Users usually know where they want to live, and who they want to live with.
 The pain point is to visit the properties and make a decision under pressure.
 If users are looking for a place to stay during holidays, they tend to gather around one screen while one person types and search for options.
 If the group is not collocated it is difficult to share the search results, as there are so many options to choose from.

 1.3.2 Closer look at user experience

 2. Iterative evolution Top